MisterPhilip/omnibug.io/src/help/settings.md

     parent: help
 ---

-This article discusses all of settings and options within Omnibug.
+This article discusses all settings and options within Omnibug.
 Changes to the settings are done in real-time, so any changes made here will be reflected in any open instances of Omnibug.
 You can reach the settings page by clicking the gear icon in any open Omnibug window.